 David Lindlbauer

-I am an Assistant Professor at the Human-Computer Interaction Institute at Carnegie Mellon University, leading the Augmented Perception Lab.
+I am an Assistant Professor at the Human-Computer Interaction Institute at Carnegie Mellon University, leading the Augmented Perception Lab and co-direct the CMU Extended Reality Technology Center.

-My research focusses on understanding how humans perceive and interact with digital information, and to build technology that goes beyond the flat displays of PCs and smartphones to advances our capabilities when interacting with the digital world.
-To achieve this, I create and study enabling technologies and computational approaches that control when, where and how virtual content is displayed to increase the usability of AR and VR interfaces.
+My research focuses on understanding how humans perceive and interact with digital information, and to build technology that goes beyond the flat displays of PCs and smartphones to advance our capabilities when interacting with the digital world.
+To achieve this, I create and study enabling technologies and computational approaches that control when, where and how virtual content is presented to increase the usability of Augmented Reality and Virtual Reality interfaces.
+I hold a PhD from TU Berlin and was a postdoctoral researcher at ETH Zurich before joining CMU.
+I have published more than 35 scientific papers at premier venues in Human-Computer Interaction such as ACM CHI and ACM UIST.
+My work has attracted media attention in outlets such as MIT Technology Review, Fast Company Design, and Shiropen Japan.

-You can also find me on Twitter, Linkedin, and Google Scholar, or contact me via davidlindlbauer[at]cmu.edu.
+You can also find me on Linkedin, and Google Scholar, or contact me via davidlindlbauer[at]cmu.edu.

 Download my cv here: cv_davidlindlbauer.pdf.